 Looking to add a little extra oomph to your drinks this spring?
 Whip up one of these Easter-ready egg cocktails to add a unique texture and viscosity to your next round.

-This is a classic New Orleans brunch cocktail.
-Indeed, this version by Chris Hannah of Arnaud’s French 75 is a tasty way to start the day—creamy but light with notes of anise and almond, and a light minty kick.
+This is a classic New Orleans brunch cocktail, and this version by Chris Hannah of Arnaud’s French 75 is a great way to start the day.

-Portland bartender Jeffrey Morgenthaler puts a delicious twist on the classic amaretto sour with the addition of bourbon, rich simple syrup and egg white.
+Bartender Jeffrey Morgenthaler puts a delicious twist on a classic amaretto sour with the addition of bourbon, rich simple syrup and egg white.

 Aged rum and Fernet make for a spirited match in this assertive lowball.

 This enduring classic is so beloved, it even has a bar in Brooklyn, New York, named after it.

 Though there’s actually no coffee in this classic cocktail, it still makes a delicious brunch-time sipper.

 A splash of sweet PX sherry takes this gin fizzer from the brunch table all the way to dessert.